caproto/caproto/doc/source/loggers.rst

 ---------------

-By default, following Python's recommendation, caproto does not install any handlers, but it provides a function to install a suitable handler in one line.

-The convenience function :func:`set_handler` may be used to write records at a specific level of verbosity to the terminal (standard out) or a file.
-It is designed to streamline common use cases without interfering with more sophisticated use cases.
+By default, following Python's recommendation, caproto does not install any handlers by default, but it provides a function to set up a basic useful configuration in one line, similar to Python's :py:class:`logging.basicConfig` but with some additional options---and scoped to the ``'caproto'`` logger with caproto's :class:`LogFormatter`.
+It streamlines common use cases without interfering with more sophisticated use cases.

 .. autofunction:: set_handler
 .. autofunction:: get_handler